 We talked about creating vision boards earlier, but what if the person you’re trying to motivate really has no idea what they want for their future?

-Helping someone create a vision who doesn’t already have one may seem pointless to them, but this is actually one of the most effective ways to help someone else achieve a life that they genuinely want to live.
+Helping someone create a vision who doesn’t already have one may seem pointless to them, but this is actually one of the most effective ways to help someone else achieve a life they genuinely want to live.
 Explain to the other person that their vision will act as their compass to guide them to making the right decisions to move them closer to their best life.

 Life satisfaction and contentment are attainable, but the truth is, if you don’t have a vision for yourself, you will let other people direct your life.
 Helping someone create their own vision is a huge gift and will end up being a significant motivator, whether they see it right away or not.
 A fulfilled life doesn’t usually happen by coincidence, it happens by design.